 What type of portable fire extinguishers do I need?

-We have a variety of choices when it comes to portable fire extinguishers.
-Some extinguishers use powders and others can use water, foam or CO2.
-We have put together a list of all of our fire extinguishers and their benefits.
-Each fire extinguisher is slightly different but they are essentially operated the same way and you can rest assure that all of products are up to the standard of any inspection.
+We’ve put together a list of all of common fire extinguishers and their benefits.
+Each fire extinguisher is slightly different but they are essentially operated the same way.

 Wet Chemical Fire Extinguishers (AF)